Learner Driver Car Insurance

 Can an L-Plater have a car insurance policy registered under their own vehicle?

-Yes, learner drivers are able to be registered and insured under their own vehicle, but it’s important to remember that they won’t be able to drive on their own until they get their P-plates.
+Yes, learner drivers are able to be registered and insured under their own vehicle.
+If a learner driver is the registered owner of a car then it will likely be mandated that they're listed.
+But it’s important to remember that they won’t be able to drive on their own until they get their P-plates.

 What could void my car insurance when a learner driver is driving and is involved in an incident?

-While fully licensed drivers must follow the standard road rules, learner drivers have more driving restrictions and so it’s important to know how they could affect your insurance.
+While fully licensed drivers must follow the standard road rules, learner drivers have more driving restrictions.

 Some of the learner road rule violations that may void your car insurance include: